 Along with continued warnings about belladonna in homeopathic teething remedies, the FDA is now warning consumers about strychnine in other homeopathic remedies.
-A warning letter was sent to Homeocare Laboratories, Inc. on September 7th, citing that the company had not sufficiently guaranteed the safety of its products.
+An enforcement letter was sent to Homeocare Laboratories, Inc. on September 7th, citing that the company had not sufficiently guaranteed the safety of its products.

 The FDA also asserts that the company released many of its drug products “without validating your manufacturing process.”
 Strychnine is listed along with several other potentially toxic substances; the letter references the use of strychnine as a rodenticide.